 I spent just over 16 years devoloping and providing support for software used by continuing educators to manage classes, students, enrollment, money and the rest of the many details involved connecting people with enriching self improvement.

-My own personal education experience and the experience of those administering education helped shape my strong opinions regarding education.
-Education is one of my strongest passions.
-I believe one of life's best gifts is to be a continual learner who never stops seeking self improvement.
+My own personal education experience, and the experience of supporting those administering education, helped shape my strong opinions regarding education.

 Want to enjoy a few hours over coffee or other tasty beverages?
 Engage me on this subject.

 Books.
 Books.
 BOOKS!